-- Concrete and foundations: - The concrete and foundation requirements are influenced by maintenance requirements, soil conditions and wind loading. - □ Electrical controls/Installation: - The system sequence of operations will play a large role in the cost of the controls. - The more monitoring your system requires, the higher the costs will be.
+- □ Concrete and foundations:

+- The concrete and foundation requirements are influenced by maintenance requirements, soil conditions and wind loading.

+- □ Electrical controls/Installation:

+- The system sequence of operations will play a large role in the cost of the controls.

+- The more monitoring your system requires, the higher the costs will be.

+- Mechanical installation:

+- Collector placement.